 Captive and independent agents represent an insurance company (or companies) and rely entirely on commission; this means that they have a personal incentive to direct clients toward certain insurance carriers.
 Insurance brokers, on the other hand, represent the individual seeking insurance.
 Insurance brokers may receive a commission from the insurance company, which sounds like it would make it difficult to garner trust between the broker and the client.
 On the contrary, the commission continues the longer clients stay with and pay for their policies; the more satisfied a client is with their policy, the longer they’ll stick with it, and the more the broker will make.
 As a result, client happiness is a major motivating factor for brokers.

 Alternatively, some brokers may only charge a broker fee in order to make a profit on the transaction.
-This serves to override that personal, financial bias entirely.
+This serves to override that personal, and financial bias entirely.
 The base parameter of broker fees is that they must be reasonable, clearly disclosed, and typically must be accepted with a signature.

-What are the Benefits of Using a Brokerage Company?
+What Are the Benefits of Using a Brokerage Company?

 Whether you’re interested in purchasing business insurance or expanding the benefits offered to your employees, understanding the ins and outs of your options is essential to getting the coverage you need.
 Insurance brokers are key to this decision.
 Because they know the market, they’re able to recognize the difference between a great policy and one that is simply adequate.
 Because they know the law, they’ll be able to protect your business from accidental exposure to serious liabilities, such as bank debt or accounts payable debt.
 And because they know the industry, insurance brokers are kept up-to-date on the market and the options available for clients.